sanjayh94/F1App/README.md

 The acceptance tests are designed to seed and create it's own state.
 Currently, the tests replaces the DBContext with a mock instance of the DBContext to avoid writing to the actual database and instead writes to an in-memory database.
 Ideally, the tests should run on another acceptance test database to avoid any potential side effects.

+## Integration Tests

+The Integration tests are written using NUnit and are located in the `F1Api.Test.Integration` project.
+The tests are designed to test the API integration, which in this case is the API's ability to read data from the database.

+The integration tests are designed to test against the postgres database.
+The database will need to be running before the tests are run.

-## Integration Tests and Smoke Tests
+## Smoke Tests

-Integration tests and Smoke tests are not implemented in this project as the application is not deployed.
-However, the project is designed with a testable architecture and could be easily extended to include integration and smoke tests.
+Smoke tests are not implemented in this project as the application is not deployed.
+However, the project is designed with a testable architecture and could be easily extended to include smoke tests.

 ## Troubleshooting